travis-ci/docs-travis-ci-com/user/languages/c.md

 On macOS, `gcc` is an alias for `clang`.
 Set a specific [GCC version](#gcc-on-macos) to use GCC on macOS.

-## Build Matrix

-For C projects, `env` and `compiler` can be given as arrays to construct a build matrix.

 ## OpenMP projects

 OpenMP projects should set the environment variable `OMP_NUM_THREADS` to a